lmaccherone/DoublyLinkedList/README.md

 ## Changelog ##

+* 1.0.0 - 2017-10-07 - Calling it 1.0.0 and trying again to get .js files into npm package.
+Prior attempt apparently failed.
 * 0.2.1 - 2014-11-25 - Moved CoffeeScript to dev dependency and added .js files to npm package
 * 0.2.0 - 2014-11-25 - Fixed bug where length was incorrect on pop and shift operations
 * 0.1.5 - 2012-12-07 - reverted CoffeeScript compile npm postinstall due to TravisCI failure